gkaguirrelab/extremeRetinotopy/README.md

 All the Python analysis was done in an IPython Notebook located at `fsAverage.ipynb`.
 To actually open and run the analysis, install the dependencies (numpy, pandas, scipy, matplotlib, seaborn, nibabel) and most importantly install the IPython/Jupyter notebook environment.

+    $ pip install -r requirements.txt

-Then in the local directory, run in the terminal:
+Once installed, in the local directory, run in the terminal:

     $ jupyter notebook